maaretp/talks/talk_making_releases_routine.md

 Key takeaways:

-* Tester brain rewire
+* What is the necessary tester brain rewire
-* Turning testing continuous
+* How in practice we turn testing continuous and releases routine
-* The pipeline and the compliance
+* Importance of conceptual separation of the pipeline and the compliance